oneill-aoifesarah/hangman-portfolio-project/README.md

 - Guess letters one by one and check if the game correctly updates the word completion and displays the hangman stages.
 Test both correct and incorrect guesses.

 6. Word Completion Update:
--vSpecifically, test the update_word_completion function by manually updating the word completion with various correct letter guesses.
+-Specifically, test the update_word_completion function by manually updating the word completion with various correct letter guesses.

 7. Hangman Stages Display:
 - Check that the hangman stages are displayed correctly based on the number of incorrect attempts.